bitovi/academy/src/typescript/5-classes.md

 ## Classes in TypeScript

 In JavaScript, a class is a structured way to define what you may have seen before - prototype based constructor functions.
 This allows us to take an object-oriented approach to building our JavaScript applications.
-Since ECMAScript 2015 Classes have been available in JavaScript, the difference with classes in TypeScript is the strictness of enforcing types on members.
+Since ECMAScript 2015 classes have been available, the difference with classes in TypeScript is the strictness of enforcing types on members.

 The following shows creating a ParkEmployee constructor function with a ``sayHi`` method.